afs/rdf-delta/docs/delta-server.md

 ### Run a high availability patch log server

-This example is for a high availability patch log service, consisting of 3 patch log servers, each using using the embedded Apache Zookeeper, and using AWS S3 for patch storage.
+This example is for a high availability patch log service, consisting of 3 patch log servers, each using using the embedded Apache Zookeeper.

 The three patch log server should be run on different machines.